Global-ASFV-Research-Alliance/ASFV_Pipeline/README.md

 1)	Make sure MetaDataNew.csv is set up properly.
 This includes changing all "\" to "/".

 ## Changelog
+### Version 07 - Python Update
+Bug fix implemented in the case that there are no variants.
+Please redownload the functions .py if you downloaded it before 5/21.

 ### Version 07 - Python and Image Update
 To fully benefit from this update, please redownload both the docker image and the python files.